Alaa7-7/pod-rom/README.md

 0.75

-This allows me to check if the common POD basis can represent a new parameter.
+This allows me to check if the common POD basis can approximate the solution for a new parameter.
 ```

 --------------------------------------------------------------------------------------------

-## 9. Approximation
+## 9. Test Approximation

 ```
 I first calculate the full solution for: